ADOPTION AND BIRTH TRAUMA

 Counselling for adult adoptees

-Power is about respect.
+Empowerment is also about respect.
 You are not powerful if you treat others badly or allow them to treat you badly.

-When you struggle with feelings that you don't matter to those around you this can often result in intense power struggles and emotional roller coasters.
-Control, mistrust, disrespect and irresponsibility can plague relationships for the adult adoptee.
+When you struggle with feelings that you don’t matter to those around you this can often result in intense power struggles and emotional roller coasters.
+Control, mistrust, disrespect and irresponsibility can plague relationships.

 Being focused on others needs rather than your own can make it difficult to be yourself in intimate relationships.
 You may find yourself feeling that even those you are most intimate with do not really know you.